-- a. all invasive procedures performed in the Hospital's surgical suites; - certain procedures performed in the Radiology Department and Catheterization Lab (angiography, angioplasty, myelograms, abdominal and intrathoracic biopsy or aspiration, pacemaker and defibrillator implantation, and electrophysiologic studies); and - c. certain procedures performed in other treatment areas (bronchoscopy, gastrointestinal endoscopy, transesophageal echocardiography, therapeutic nerve blocks, and elective electrical cardioversion).
+- a. all invasive procedures performed in the Hospital's surgical suites; - certain procedures performed in the Radiology Department and Catheterization Lab (angiography, angioplasty, myelograms, abdominal and intrathoracic biopsy or aspiration, pacemaker and defibrillator implantation, electrophysiologic studies, and ablations); and - c. certain procedures performed in other treatment areas (bronchoscopy, gastrointestinal endoscopy, transesophageal echocardiography, therapeutic nerve blocks, and elective electrical cardioversion).

 When a history and physical examination is required prior to a procedure, and the procedure is not deemed an emergency, the procedure will be cancelled if an H&P is not completed.
-In cases of procedures performed by podiatrists or dentists, the update to the history and physical examination will be done by a practitioner privileged to do so.